Noise as a Boolean algebra of $\sigma$-fields: Main results

 Stochastic flows on $ \R^{1+d} $, mentioned above, lead to noises over $\R$, generally not $ \R^{1+d} $ since, being uncorrelated in time, they may be correlated in space.
-However, two of them are also uncorrelated in (one-dimensional) space: Arratia's coalescing flow, or the Brownian web (see \cite[Sect.~7f]{Ts04}), and its sticky counterpart (see \cite[Sect.~7j]{Ts04}).
-For such flow it is natural to conjecture that a \sif\ $ y_{a,b} $ consisting of all events ``observable'' within the domain $ \R\times(a,b) \subset \R^2 $ is well-defined whenever $a<b$, and $ y_{a,b} \otimes y_{b,c} = y_{a,c} $.
+However, two of them are also uncorrelated in (one-dimensional) space: Arratia's coalescing flow, or the Brownian web (see~\cite{Ts04}, Section~7f), and its sticky counterpart (see~\cite{Ts04}, Section~7j).
+For such flow it is natural to conjecture that a $\sigma$-field $ y_{a,b} $ consisting of all events ``observable'' within the domain $ \R\times(a,b) \subset\R^2 $ is well defined whenever $a<b$, and $ y_{a,b} \otimes y_{b,c} = y_{a,c} $.
 Then $(y_{a,b})_{a<b}$ is the second noise (over $\R$) obtained from this flow.
-Moreover, the \sif s $ x_{s,t} \wedge y_{a,b} $ indexed by rectangles $ (s,t)\times(a,b) $ should form a noise over $\R^2$.
+Moreover, the $\sigma$-fields $ x_{s,t} \wedge y_{a,b} $ indexed by rectangles $ (s,t)\times(a,b) $ should form a noise over $\R^2$.
 For Arratia's flow this conjecture was proved in 2011 \cite{EF}.
 It appears that the relation $ y_{a,b} \otimes y_{b,c} = y_{a,c} $ is harder to prove than the relation $ x_{r,s} \otimes x_{s,t} = x_{r,t} $.
 Unlike percolation, Arratia's flow, being translation-invariant (in time and space), is not rotation-invariant, and the two noises $(x_{s,t})_{s<t}$, $(y_{a,b})_{a<b}$ are probably nonisomorphic.

-Still, the notion of a noise over $\R^2$ is obscure because of non-uniqueness of an appropriate Boolean algebra of planar domains.
+Still, the notion of a noise over $\R^2$ is obscure because of nonuniqueness of an appropriate Boolean algebra of planar domains.
 Surely, a single ``noise of percolation'' is more satisfactory than ``the noise of percolation on rectangles'' different from ``the noise of percolation on piecewise analytic domains'' etc. These should be treated as different generators of the same object.
-On the level of noise-type Boolean algebras the problem is solved by the noise-type completion (Sect.~\ref{1d}).
-However, it remains unclear how to relate the \sif s belonging to the completion to something like planar domains.
+On the level of noise-type Boolean algebras the problem is solved by the noise-type completion (Section~\ref{1d}).
+However, it remains unclear how to relate the $\sigma$-fields belonging to the completion to something like planar domains.

 Any reasonable definition of a noise over $\R^2$ leads to a noise-type Boolean algebra $B$, two noises $(x_{s,t})_{s<t}$, $(y_{a,b})_{a<b}$ over $\R$, their noise-type Boolean algebras $ B_1 \subset B $, $ B_2 \subset B $, and the corresponding first chaos spaces $ H^{(1)}(B) $, $ H^{(1)}(B_1) $, $ H^{(1)}(B_2) $.
 As was noted after \eqref{*}, $ B_1 $ and $ B_2 $ are atomless.
 By Theorem \ref{1e2} they are sufficient, that is,